InfinitumForm/serbian-transliteration/readme.txt

 **It's crucial to understand** that while our plugin is compatible with most others, the sheer diversity of WordPress installations and the thousands of available plugins mean there's a small chance of encountering conflicts.
 We strive to ensure maximum compatibility, but given the vast number of variables, we can't guarantee flawless operation in all instances.
 If you experience issues, they may stem from incompatibility with other plugins.
 We encourage you to reach out to us or the respective plugin authors for resolution.
 Regularly updating all your plugins and your WordPress installation is the most common solution for most problems.

-This plugin can also serve as an alternative to [SrbTransLatin](https://wordpress.org/plugins/srbtranslatin/), [Cyr-To-Lat](https://wordpress.org/plugins/cyr2lat/), [Allow Cyrillic Usernames](https://wordpress.org/plugins/allow-cyrillic-usernames/), [Filenames to latin](https://wordpress.org/plugins/filenames-to-latin/), [Cyrillic Permalinks](https://wordpress.org/plugins/cyrillic-slugs/), [Latin Now!](https://wordpress.org/plugins/latin-now/), [Cyr to Lat enhanced](https://wordpress.org/plugins/cyr3lat/), [Cyrlitera](https://wordpress.org/plugins/cyrlitera/) and other similar plugins.
+This plugin can also serve as an alternative to [SrbTransLatin](https://wordpress.org/plugins/srbtranslatin/), [Cyr-To-Lat](https://wordpress.org/plugins/cyr2lat/), [Allow Cyrillic Usernames](https://wordpress.org/plugins/allow-cyrillic-usernames/), [Filenames to latin](https://wordpress.org/plugins/filenames-to-latin/), [Cyrillic Permalinks](https://wordpress.org/plugins/cyrillic-slugs/), [Latin Now!](https://wordpress.org/plugins/latin-now/), [Cyr to Lat enhanced](https://wordpress.org/plugins/cyr3lat/), [Cyrlitera](https://wordpress.org/plugins/cyrlitera/), [Geo to Lat](https://wordpress.org/plugins/geo-to-lat/) and other similar plugins.
 We have managed to combine all the necessary functionalities into one plugin, but if you want to have all the separate functions, we invite you to use some of these excellent plugins.

 It is important for you to know that any functionality in our plugin can be turned off if you do not need it, as well as the ability to filter certain hooks and filters.
 We have tried to provide maximum flexibility and compatibility to everyone.